 Grains & Softs

-Wheat futures closed out the week on a high note, with all three markets posting gains.
-July Chicago wheat ended up 12 3/4¢ at USD5.43 with strong gains in both Kansas City and Minneapolis futures.
+Wheat futures closed lower in all three markets Friday, with July Chicago wheat down 4¢ at USD4.91 1/4, with similar losses in the Kansas City and Minneapolis markets.

 Processed Food & Ingredients